addrummond/jsockd/Readme.md

 jsockd -c <module_file> <output_bytecode_file> [-k <private_key_file>]
 ```

 Compiles the specified ES6 module file to a QuickJS bytecode file.
-If the `-k` option is not given, the module is not signed and can be used only by debug builds of `jsockd` that set `JSOCKD_BYTECODE_MODULE_PUBLIC_KEY` to `dangerously_allow_invalid_signatures`.
+If the `-k` option is not given, the module is not signed.
+Unsigned modules can be used only by debug builds of `jsockd` when the `JSOCKD_BYTECODE_MODULE_PUBLIC_KEY` env var is set to `dangerously_allow_invalid_signatures`.

 ### 3.3 The socket protocol